ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

 A programmer has this information but no way to communicate this to the compiler.

 Communicating this kind of information can allow optimization passes to produce faster code.
-In particular potential gains include:
+In particular, potential gains include:
  * Avoid inlining into unlikely case alternatives.
  * Produce better code layout.
  * Better register allocation.